Garrett Motion - Cash Flow Machine with 100% Upside Potential

 Executive Summary

 20%-30% annual shareholder return in a normal/good case.
-Or a quick 50%-100% return, if market revalues Garrett in line with competitors
+Or a quick 50%-100% return, if the market revalues Garrett in line with competitors

 “High uncertainty, low risk” situation.
-In the worst case scenario GTX will be able to buy back all outstanding shares in the next 5 years and return 10% annually thereafter
+In the worst-case scenario, GTX will be able to buy back all outstanding shares in the next 5 years and return 10% annually thereafter

-Tremendous 20% FCF yield, high profitability and resilient and flexible cost structure
+Tremendous 20% FCF yield, high profitability, and resilient and flexible cost structure

 Catalysts: inclusion back in SP600, “cleaner” capital structure, realization that EV penetration is slower than expected

-Business and history
+Business and History

 This is a quick description of GTX’s business from their 2023 10-K: